TSG Playground

 - Click Request Transfer

-Step 6: Monitor the Transfer
+Step 6: Confirm the Transfer is Active

 - Click Transfers in the left menu

-- Your active transfer with Bob appears
+- Your transfer with Bob appears with status Active

-Step 7: Access the Data
+Step 7: Retrieve Data

-- Navigate to Alice's HTTP Data Plane (use the URL from Quick Access section)
+- Open Alice's HTTP Data Plane

 - Log in with